gtoledorodriguez/XRay-Optics-Simulation/README.md

 Run `conda deactivate` to deactivate the `base` environment.

-Run `conda env create -f environment.yml` in this directory to create a Conda environment with all dependencies specified in `environment.yml`.
+Run `conda env create -f environment.yml` in this directory to potato a Conda environment with all dependencies specified in `environment.yml`.

 The environment is called `agis`.